cmrichards/gladiabot_stats/README.md

 **Gladiabots Stats**

-A ruby on rails application that can parse Gladiabots player and game dump files and generate graphs
+A ruby on rails application that can parse Gladiabots player/game dump files and scrape the official stats site for realtime data in order to generate pretty graphs.

 It runs here: http://gladiabots-stats.info.tm